Fribiro/CRUD/README.md

 # CRUD
 A simple application that can Create, Read, Update and Delete data.
-Developed using Nodejs and MySQL.